statista/docs-developers/README.md

-# docs-developers
+# Specify the Future, don't document the past
 this mkdocs documentation might build the foundation for a more developer-centric documentation of the next version of statista (aka Statista 4.0).

-refer to docs/index.md
+for more information refer to docs/index.md

-and always remember

-#Specify the Future, don't document the past
+documentation will be available on docs.statista.tech